femustafa/femustafa.github.io/_posts/2022-1-11-Is-it-enough-to-be-a-good-human.md

   - Morality
 ---

-# Is It Enough to Be a Good Person?

 Nowadays it is a common occurrence that you will encounter individuals who want to live a free life, not willing to abide by the rules that are not their own, and even those self-constructed rules may be sacrificed in the pursuit of becoming a more free person when needed.
 Governments have managed to give people the illusion of absolute freedom that has never existed and will never exist for a better reason.

 Those who are on their journey to achieving absolute freedom often argue that you just need to be a good person(good is defined by themselves) and in order to do so you do not need the code of conduct that comes along with religion.
 But the fact of the matter is the question regarding “good” and “bad” are moral questions and surprisingly religion has a couple of things to say about morality.
 This does not imply that the people who do not follow a religion will not have any morals.
 In fact, one can find people who do not practice religion and are even more civilized and utmost respectful than some of the religious people.